plausible/docs/docs/google-analytics-import.md

 To get the number of unique visitors in a longer period of time (say one month) we just sum up the daily unique visitor numbers.
 We can't do the proper unique visitors calculation like Google Analytics is doing.

-### UTM traffic
+### UTM sources

-Google Analytics aggregates multiple dimensions under the name "**source**" including referral sources and the value of the UTM source parameter if that was present during a visit.

-If AdWords auto-tagging was enabled for a visit, then this takes the value "**google**".
-This means that we're unable to get the referrer for any visits that used a UTM source parameter.
-The compromise we have made with this problem is to save referrers - identified as being domain names - as "**sources**" and everything else as "**UTM sources**".

-In the case of AdWords tracking, this is saved as a "**UTM source**" with the value "**adwords**".
+Google Analytics aggregates UTM source under the "**source**" dimension, and they don't expose a separate "**UTM source**" dimension from their API.
+This is why we cannot show UTM sources imported from Google Analytics.

 ### Browser and operating system versions